 - Who could help you with that idea?

 - What are some possible outcomes with that idea?

-While the momentum of many conversations stops after a brainstorm, the GROW model moves you to an outcome.
+While the momentum of many conversations stops after a brainstorm, the GROW model moves participants to an outcome.
 This step is sometimes called “will” or, as we prefer at Hone, “way forward.”
 This is the final stage of the GROW coaching model and the time to identify and establish clear next steps.

 At this stage, you should have manager’s ask their direct report:

 - What will you do?